Pratapgarh Kingdom: Founding of the ruling dynasty

 The earliest recorded member of the royal family of Pratapgarh was a Persian noble, Mirza Malik Muhammad Turani, who lived at the close of the 14th century AD.
-Turani, as a result of family feuds in his native Iran, migrated to the Indian subcontinent in 1384 with a large force, first going to Delhi before settling in present-day Karimganj district.
+Turani, as a result of family feuds in his native Iran, migrated to the Indian subcontinent with a large force, first going to Delhi before settling in present-day Karimganj district.
 Although by this point nearby Sylhet had long since been conquered for Islam by the warrior-saint Shah Jalal, the area to which Turani arrived was in the dominion of the Maharaja of Tripura, still under the control of Hindu tribes.

 According to local legend, Turani, after settling into the area, came upon a beautiful woman bathing in a river and immediately fell in love with her.
 After discovering that the woman, named Umavati, was of noble birth, he went to her father, the local Khasi governor Pura Raja, to ask for her hand in marriage.
 Reluctant to marry his daughter to a Muslim, Pura Raja rejected the proposal.
-Turani, humiliated, led his forces in an attack of Pura Raja's fort and captured it, forcing the governor to acquiesce to the marriage.
+Turani, humiliated, led his forces in an attack on Pura Raja's fort and captured it, forcing the governor to acquiesce to the marriage.
 Further to this, as he had no sons, Pura Raja also agreed to name Turani his successor.

+According to the researcher Habib Ahmed Duttchowdhury, Turani is identical to the Timurid prince Muhammad Sultan Mirza, grandson of the Central Asian conqueror Timur.
+He states that the capture of Pura Raja's lands had been during a sojourn in Bengal in the midst of Timur's Indian campaign of 1398, after which Muhammad Sultan with Umavati (converted to Islam under the name Daulat Sultan) returned to Central Asia.
+Duttchowdhury continues that following Muhammad Sultan's death in 1403, Umavati alias Daulat Sultan went back to her homeland with their young son and took up its rule upon Pura Raja's death.